 A ‘Code of Conduct’ is a voluntary code, enforced by the will of the organisation to maintain the standards.
 It seeks to guard our standards of behavior, and maintain the high standards of humanitarian aid, effectiveness and impact to which we aspire to as an organisation.

-The singular motivation of humanitarian action is to save lives and alleviate suffering in a manner that respects and restores personal dignity.
+Humanity – The singular motivation is to save lives and alleviate suffering in a manner that respects and restores personal dignity.

 Impartiality – Humanitarian action is based solely on need, with priority given to the most urgent cases irrespective of race, nationality, gender, religious belief, political opinion or class.